Plus, the three main reasons you can't uninstall

 - It’s a preinstalled app.
 Preinstalled apps are installed on your device before you buy it.
 Even if you factory reset your phone, these apps will remain.
 A classic example of a preinstalled app that many users try to remove is Samsung Pay.

-- It’s protected by administrator privileges.
+- Administrator privileges protect it.
 Some apps require admin privileges to function, which can protect them from being uninstalled.

 How To Disable Apps